Controversy over Mick Wallace’s Paris tweet

 “So terrible for the victims, but when is France going to stop it’s role in the militarisation of the planet?”

-The tweet in question drew in a large number of responses, most of which were critical of Wallace’s timing.
-Irish television producer Maia Dunphy considered the tweet to be an inappropriate response to the attacks:
+The tweet in question drew many responses, most of which were critical of Wallace’s timing.
+Irish television producer Maia Dunphy considered it an inappropriate response to the attacks:

 Seriously?!?
 You decided this was an appropriate tweet on hearing the news??